 Hayward helped reform the band in 1987 and continued to play with the group until last year when health concerns prevented him touring.

-Hayward lived in British Columbia until his death.
+Hayward lived in British Columbia.

 Hayward was also an accomplished sideman and played on recordings by such diverse artists as Eric Clapton, Warren Zevon, Travis Tritt, Robert Palmer, Tom Waits, Taj Mahal, Barbra Streisand, John Cale, Buddy Guy, Arlo Guthrie, Carly Simon, Bob Seger and many others.